ivytech-centralindiana-libraries/regional-webpage-template/guide-list-widget/README.md

 1. Create a tag using your region, *e.g. Central Indiana Region*
 2. Create subjects for your guides to be divided into.
 You can see a list of the subjects I chose (borrowed from [PCC's library](http://guides.pcc.edu)) on our [Guides page](http://library.ivytech.edu/central-indiana/guides)

 	2a. *If you'd rather use the subjects I've set up, skip this step*
 3. Tag the guides you want to show up in your list with the region tag you created
-4. Put guides into the subjects you created in step 2 4a. **Tip**: Populate a few to start with just to make sure the script is working, then go back and add more
+4. Put guides into the subjects you created in step 2

+	4a. **Tip**: Populate a few to start with just to make sure the script is working, then go back and add more

 ### subject IDs

 With your fancy new subjects set up, you'll need to copy those subject IDs down and replace them in the code.

-At the top of the script, you'll find a section titled **global variables**.
+At the top of the script (identified by the opening `<script>` tag on line 46), you'll find a section titled **global variables**.
 The first variable, aptly named *var subjectIDs*, is an array that contains all the subjects I chose to use.
 If you're choosing to use the subjects I set up, you will just leave this array alone.
 If you created your own subjects, replace the integers in this array with your subject IDs, each one separated by a comma.

 ### API URL

 You then need to change the text in *var regionSlug*.
 This should be a few variables down from the subjectIDs variable under **global variables**.
 You'll see that Central Indiana's tag looks like this: `` `Central%20Indiana%20Region` ``.
-Those `%20` bits in between the words represent a non-breaking space in the language or URLs.
+Those `%20` bits in between the words represent a non-breaking space in the language of URLs.

 If you're making a tag for, let's say, Arrested Development Quotes, you'd need to insert a `%20` between each word.
 It would look like this: `Arrested%20Development%20Quotes`.
 It's also important that this URL slug is wrapped in back ticks.
 The whole variable should look like this: